spearson23/commandly/README.md

    * defaultValue: Default value of argument if not given
    * validator: A validator function (returns false or throws an error)
    * command: Specifies that this argument is only valid with a specific command

+### command(command)
+### command(name, description)
+Defines a command for the command (github style)
+   * name: Command name
+   * description: Command description

+### option(option)
+### option(name, alias, type, description, required)
+Defines an option for the command
+   * name: Option name (used with --xxxx)
+   * alias: Option alias (used as -X) (optional)
+   * type: Option type (string, int, float, boolean, flag, options, keyValue)
+   * description: Option description (optional)
+   * group: Name of the group of options this option belongs to (optional)
+   * variableName: Variable name to use with usage message (optional)
+   * required: Is this option required? (optional)
+   * multiple: Is option allowed more than once? (optional)
+   * list: Can a list of values be passed to the option? (optional)
+   * defaultValue: Default value of option (optional)
+   * parse: Function to parse value (called before value has been set to correct type -- is still a string) (optional)
+   * map: Function to map a value (called after value has been set to correct type) (optional)
+   * validator: A validator function (returns false or throws an error) (optional)
+   * command: Specifies that this option is only valid with a specific command (optional)

+### validate(function, string)
+Adds a cross option validator
+   * validator: Function which returns false or throws error if validation fails
+   * message: Message to display on validator returning false (optional)

+### usage(text)
+Sets the usage text to be used instead of the auto generated one
+   * text: The usage text (overrides auto-generated usage)

+### helpSection(name, text)
+Adds another section to the help printout
+   * name: Name of the section
+   * text: Text of the section

+### config(config)
+Sets config for commandly
+   * allowTrailingOptions: Allow options after the first argument (default: false)
+   * allowExtraArguments: Allow argumnets that were not defined by a call to argument() (default: false)
+   * commandVariableName: Variable name to hold command name returned from parse() (default: 'command')
+   * argumentsVariableName: Variable name to hold extra arguments returned from parse() (default: 'arguments')

+### parse(args)
+Parses the arguments and returns options, command and arguments Throws a ParseError on error
+   * args: The arguments (defaults to arguments from process.argv)

+### process(args)
+Parses and processes the arguments and returns options, command and arguments Prints usage on help argument
+Prints version on version argument
+Prints error and usage on error
+   * args: The arguments (defaults to arguments from process.argv)